Amerisource Lending Group logo

 The company offers senior debt and equity financing solutions designed for growth capital, turnaround situations, and special circumstances.
 Their loan portfolio includes asset-based lending (ABL) facilities, senior credit facilities, and real estate financing.
 Loan sizes range from $2.5 million to $7.5 million based on recent deal announcements, with the company advertising capacity to meet credit needs up to $25 million.
 They structure financing for diverse industries including manufacturing, commercial printing, and distribution.

-Amerisource distinguishes itself through expertise in complex lending situations and creative financial structuring.
+Amerisource distinguishes itself through experience context in complex lending situations and creative financial structuring.
 Their positioning as an "independent direct lender" suggests they originate and underwrite deals directly rather than serving as brokers or intermediaries.
 The company emphasizes their ability to deliver "creative structures that maximize liquidity" for clients, indicating flexibility beyond standardized loan products.

 As a direct lender for established small-to-mid-market businesses, Amerisource is best suited for companies with established operations and revenue rather than startups.
 Borrowers should expect this to be a relationship-based, non-automated lending process with longer underwriting timelines typical of complex commercial lending.
 The minimum loan sizes ($2.5M+) indicate this is not appropriate for micro-businesses or very small enterprises.